Eric Haase Player Props: Tigers vs. Guardians

-Eric Haase -- with a slugging percentage of .531 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Tanner Bibee on the hill, on May 8 at 6:10 PM ET.
+Eric Haase -- with a slugging percentage of .545 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Peyton Battenfield on the hill, on May 10 at 1:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Cardinals.
+In his previous game he had a hitless showing (0-for-1) against the Guardians.

 Eric Haase Game Info & Props vs. the Guardians